codeclinic/wp-spamfree/trunk/readme.txt

 5. If have checked these, and still can't quite get it working, please post a support request in the comments section of the [WP-SpamFree release announcement blog post](http://www.hybrid6.com/webgeek/2007/11/wp-spamfree-1-wordpress-plugin-released.php).

+= Notes =
+WP-SpamFree was created specifically to stop comment spam, not trackback and pingback spam.
+Akismet is able to recognize the latter two fairly well, so instead of re-inventing the wheel, we recommend using the two plugins in tandem.

 = Changelog =
 Version 1.03, released 12/01/07: